memfault/interrupt/_drafts/offensive-programming.md

   tracking down what `-3` or `unknown_error` means and how it bubbled up through the system.
-- **Awareness of prevalence** - Developers don't notice bugs unless they are obvious.
+- **Awareness of prevalence** - Developers don't notice bugs unless they are obvious or dropped in their inbox as a bug report.
 By forcing the software to reset, awareness of these unknown bugs is increased and developers can more easily understand how often they are occurring.
+- **Returning system to sane state** - If your comms thread is deadlocked, no data will be sent from your device to the outside world, making your device a brick until a user manually resets it.
+By resetting the device, you are more likely to put the device back into a functioning state.
+Most embedded devices have very quick reboot times, so it isn't a huge deal.

 ## Offensive Programming in Practice

-Let's dig into some concrete examples about bugs we can find using Offensive Programming practices.
+Let's dig into some concrete examples of bugs we can find using Offensive Programming practices.

 ### Argument Validation